 Then, we didn’t just buy a house, we bought “starter” homes that were upgraded two or three times.
 By the time the kids we ready to leave home, we were not close to paying off the mortgage of way more house than we needed.
 When the houses do get paid off, seniors on fixed incomes let the banks take back their homes with a reverse mortgage.

 Consumerism Lifestyle May Not Be What is Best for Us

 There are many advantages to multi-generational living but in the American mind-set, we think of it as a “burden.”
-The financial pressure is relieved off of the members of the household (only one mortgage, and if the home has been in the family a long time, maybe not even that.)
-Caretakers are more easily available for the very young and the sick in the household.
+The financial pressure is relieved off of the members of the household.
+Caretakers are available for the very young and the sick in the household.
 Sharing household duties and having a built-in support system are other advantages to multigenerational living.

 But the key to making multigenerational households work, is that the adults have to be willing to compromise and respect each other’s rights.
 Parents can’t treat their grown children like they are 10-year-olds, and in turn, the grown children have to respect the privacy and needs of the senior parents.
 These living arrangements work all over the world, but the American attitude would have to change to make it work here.

 Ephesians 6:1-4 “Children, obey your parents in the Lord, for this is right.
 “Honor your father and mother” (this is the first commandment with a promise), “that it may go well with you and that you may live long in the land.”
 Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”

 There are two big words that come to my mind before anything if multigenerational living can work in a family.
 They are dysfunctional and functional.

 Two Kinds of Families